nicholaspatrickhill/PepperApp/README.md

 - Make your application asynchronous
 - Query your database using a raw SQL query, not EF

-### NOTES
+### ARCHITECTURE
 PepperApp uses Entity Framework to manage connections to a sqlite database.
 The database is seeded at creation by a dictionary containing several, protected (read-me) entries.
-Seperation of concerns is handled bu utilizing a Services/Repository pattern and a Data Transfer Object (DTO).
+The Services/Repository pattern and the Data Transfer Object (DTO) are employed to seperate concerns.
+These abstractions limit exposure to the database, which makes the code more secure and easier to maintain.
-The services handle logic and validation while the repository handles data storage and retrieval.
+The services handle logic and validation while the repository addresses data storage and retrieval.
-The DTO decouples the data model from the other layers of the projects and the unit tests.
+The DTO decouples the data model from the other layers of the project, making it easier to test.
-CRUD operations are provided for the entities that are managed by the repository.

-The services/repository pattern afforded me the opportunity to create two, independent applications.
+The use of these patterns also allows for two, independent applications: a CRUD API and a Console Application.

+### NOTES
-One is a CRUD API with a Swagger UI that allows the user to interact with the database over the web.
+- Implements a CRUD API with a Swagger UI for interacting with the database through a web browser.
-The second is a Console application that performs the same functions based on user input.
+- Includes a console application for performing CRUD operations based on user input to the console.
+- Uses asynchronous methods throughout.
+- Uses raw sql queries to call the lists sorted by heat class from the database.
+- Implements a logging system that records errors, invalid input and other important events and writes them to a text file.
+- Includes unit tests for the pepper entities and their heat class assignments.

 ### DEPENDENCIES
 PepperApp uses several libraries including AutoMapper, Serilog, FluentValidation and Entity Framework Core.
 The package references are in the corresponding project files.
-Please restore the packages through NuGet (if it wasn't set to do so automatically) or through dotnet CLI by running dotnet build and dotnet run.
+Please restore the packages through NuGet or through dotnet CLI by running dotnet build and dotnet run.

+### USAGE
+To use PepperApp, follow these steps:

+1. Clone the repository to your local machine.
+2. Restore the NuGet packages.
+3. Run the application using either the Swagger UI or the Console Application.
+4. Use the API endpoints or the Console Application to perform CRUD operations on the database.